Instagram Will Test Hiding 'Likes' On Some U.S. Accounts Starting Next Week

 "It's about young people," Mosseri said.
 "The idea is to try to 'depressurize' Instagram, make it less of a competition and give people more space to focus on connecting with people that they love, things that inspire them."

-Mosseri did not outline specifics on when or how long Instagram's pilot program would last.
+Mosseri did not outline specifics about when or how long Instagram's pilot program would last.
 But it comes months after the company tested hiding likes in several other countries including Australia, Canada, Ireland and Japan.

 We’re currently running a test that hides the total number of likes and video views for some people in the following countries:— Instagram (@instagram) July 17, 2019